Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Dataset

 \subsection{Driving Suggestions}

-The driving suggestions task aims to evaluate LVLMs' capability in formulating driving advices in the autonomous driving domain.
-This task is closely related to the planning process of autonomous driving, requiring the model to provide optimal driving suggestions for the ego car after correctly perceiving the general and regional aspects of the current driving environment.
-Through the construction of the driving suggestions task, we can deeply evaluate the performance of LVLMs in formulating effective driving strategies.
+The driving suggestions task aims to evaluate the capability of LVLMs in formulating driving advice, a critical component for interpretable self-driving.
+This task is closely related to the planning process of autonomous driving, requiring the model to provide the optimal driving suggestions for the ego car after correctly perceiving the general and regional aspects of the current driving environment.
+Via the construction of the driving suggestions task, we can deeply evaluate the performance of LVLMs in formulating effective driving strategies.